-OCO-2 will fly in a near-polar orbit, thus enabling it to observe most of the Earth's surface at least once every sixteen days.
-Since the abundance of CO2 in the atmosphere varies with the time of day and season, OCO-2 measurements will record changes in CO2 over yearly and seasonal cycles within each year.
-To remove the effect of changes in CO2 abundances each day and discriminate between seasonal variations and long term changes, OCO-2 will acquire measurements in the sun-synchronous orbit.
-This means that OCO-2 will measure carbon dioxide over a given point on Earth’s surface at the same local mean solar time.
+OCO-2 flies in a near-polar orbit, thus enabling it to observe most of the Earth's surface at least once every sixteen days.
+Since the abundance of carbon dioxide (CO2) in the atmosphere varies with the time of day and season, OCO-2 measurements record changes in CO2 over yearly and seasonal cycles within each year.
+To remove the effect of changes in CO2 abundances each day and discriminate between seasonal variations and long term changes, OCO-2 acquires measurements in the sun-synchronous orbit.
+This means that OCO-2 measures carbon dioxide over a given point on Earth’s surface at the same local mean solar time.

-The Observatory will fly with a series of other Earth orbiting satellites, known as the Earth Observing System Afternoon Constellation or the A-train.
+The Observatory flies with a series of other Earth orbiting satellites, known as the Earth Observing System Afternoon Constellation or the A-train.
 These satellites all cross the equator at approximately noontime, a few minutes apart from each other.

 This coordinated flight formation enables researchers to correlate OCO-2 data with data acquired by other instruments onboard Earth observing spacecrafts, such as the Atmospheric Infrared Sounder (AIRS) instrument, which flies on the Earth Observing System Aqua platform and the Tropospheric Emission Spectrometer (TES), which flies on the Earth Observing System Aura.